Bijesse/foodme-otel/README.md

 FoodMe is a simplified meal ordering app built with AngularJS and node.js backend.
 OpenTelemetry instrumentation code has been placed in the following files: `otel.js`, `server/index.js`.

-For a hands-on experience that makes use of this app, consider enrolling the the New Relic University course [OpenTelemetry: An Open source data collecitons standard](https://learn.newrelic.com/opentelemetry-an-open-source-data-collection-standard)
+For a hands-on experience that makes use of this app, consider enrolling the the New Relic University course [OpenTelemetry: An open source data collection standard](https://learn.newrelic.com/opentelemetry-an-open-source-data-collection-standard)

 ## Creative Commons
 This repository has been cloned and edited from: [https://github.com/IgorMinar/foodme/](https://github.com/IgorMinar/foodme/)